Image by David Lowry-Duda (link)

 Side Hussle: Rethinking Number Theory Project

 I am a part of the Rethinking Number Theory community.
 I met my fantastic collaborator, Kim Klinger-Logan, and Tian An Wong, through RNT.
-Collaborations are something I enjoy a lot, even when you have to learn new techniques.
+Collaborations are something I enjoy a lot, even when they require learning new techniques.
 This was my first exposure to analytic techniques, but my collaborators were patient.
 Here is a link to our paper:

 [published] A Dedekind–Rademacher cocycle for Bianchi groups, Kim Klinger-Logan, Kalani Tha lagoda, Tian An Wong, Journal de Théorie des Nombres de Bordeaux, Vol. 37, No. 1(2025), pp. 285-298 (15 pages) https://www.jstor.org/stable/48827542